Annise Parker: 2013 election

-Houston Equal Rights Ordinance
+Tenure

 On May 28, 2014, the Houston City Council passed the Houston Equal Rights Ordinance (HERO) which was authored by Parker, by a vote of 11 to 6.
 Mayor Parker had certified that "there exists a public emergency requiring that this Ordinance be passed finally on the date of its introduction".
+The measure banned discrimination on the basis of sexual orientation, gender identity, sex, race, color, ethnicity, national origin, age, religion, disability, pregnancy, genetic information, family, marital, and military status.
+It applied to housing, businesses that serve the public, private employers, city employment, and city contracting.

-On July 3, 2014, opponents of the ordinance submitted 50,000 signatures to the city to force the ordinance to a vote of the public.
+On July 3, 2014, opponents of HERO submitted 50,000 signatures to the city to force the ordinance to a vote of the public.
 The city announced that the opponents were 2,022 signatures short of the 17,269 needed to put the matter to a vote.
 HERO opponents filed a lawsuit against Mayor Parker and the city on August 5, 2014.
 In response, city attorneys defending the law filed subpoenas for sermons from local Christian pastors.
 Attorneys for the pastors called the subpoenas retaliation against Christians for opposing the ordinance.
 Parker maintained that the attorneys who dealt with the lawsuit for the city were outside lawyers (i.e., not city employees) and that she and City Attorney David Feldman had been unaware of the subpoenas.
 After what some news organizations called a "firestorm" of criticism over the subpoenas (Parker said that she had been "vilified coast to coast"), Parker directed the city's attorneys on October 29, 2014, to withdraw the subpoenas.
 After the subpoenas were withdrawn, local city pastors filed a civil rights lawsuit against Parker.

-The ordinance was later overturned by Houston voters by a 61%-39% margin.
+On November 3, 2015, Houston voters overturned HERO by a 61%-39% margin.

+As mayor, Parker enacted an ordinance making it illegal to share food with the homeless in public spaces.
+Lawsuits continue over the ordinance, with a judge ruling in 2024 that local organization Food Not Bombs Houston could sue the city over it.

+Due to term limits, Parker was not eligible to run for a fourth term in 2015.

-Recent career
+Post-mayoral career

-After leaving the office of Mayor in 2016, she's been working for nonprofit organizations in Houston, including her role as Senior Vice President and Chief Strategy Officer for community development nonprofit BakerRipley.
-Since December 2017 Parker serves as CEO and President of the Gay and Lesbian Victory Fund and Leadership Institute.
+After leaving the office of Mayor in 2016, Parker has worked for nonprofit organizations in Houston.
+She was Senior Vice President and Chief Strategy Officer for community development nonprofit BakerRipley.
+From December 2017 to March 2025, Parker served as CEO and President of the LGBTQ+ Victory Fund and Leadership Institute.
 She is also a professor at the Doerr Institute for New Leaders at Rice University.

-Parker currently serves on the board of directors of the Holocaust Museum Houston and Girls Inc. and the advisory boards of the Houston Zoo, the Montrose Counseling Center, Bering Omega Community Services, and Trees for Houston.
-She is also involved in historic preservation efforts in Houston and received the “Good Brick Award” from the Greater Houston Preservation Alliance for her restoration of historic properties in the Old Sixth Ward.
+Bid for Harris County Judge

+Media reports in May 2024 indicated that Parker was considering a candidacy for Harris County judge in 2026.
+On June 11, 2025, Parker announced her run for Harris County judge on the steps of the Harris County Civil Courthouse.
+At the time of the announcement, incumbent Harris County judge Lina Hidalgo had not declared her intention to seek a third term.